 It is the case with every digital transformation that testing, assessing and adapting will bring the project to a larger scale in a smooth and fault-resistant way.
 Major, long-term planning and a broad introduction strategy are much more likely to result in a flawed service that has been outlined based on assumptions; Set-in-stone numbers may work for one type of organization or one type of patients, but not others.
 This way, scaling allows you to create a virtual clinic that is tailored to your demand, your resources, and your way of what you the virtual clinic needs to be within your workflows.

 The solution here is close consideration, constant assessment of current practices, workflows and demands, and frequent, small changes.
 If a patient group is showing enthusiastic demand, add more resources; if a patient flow is not popular, remove resources; if another flow is too popular, add another functionality.
 Constantly learn and review and as Martin conclusively said:

 Monitor the demand and then reassess.

 Finally, be prepared for a long-ish process.
-It will take several months before your online clinic becomes an organic part of the primary care reception – and it should!
+It will take several months before your virtual clinic becomes an organic part of the primary care reception – and it should!
 A scalable, tailored digital transformation requires an easy and intuitive tool, small, responsive and steady steps, fixation on the end-goal, and of course, determination to make digital healthcare as great as possible – for the patients and the healthcare providers.
-Most importantly, start your journey and allow the stakeholders to take your online clinic where it needs to go!
+Most importantly, start your journey and allow the stakeholders to take your virtual clinic where it needs to go!